BURTools/burt/doc/cmake/Concepts.md

 In all cases, the directory property's value is set to a value found in `directoryProperties` first before applying the changes in `directoryPropertyChanges`.

-These properties are found on objects to the following effects:
+These properties are found on the following objects:

 - [Project Extensions](./JSON.md#project-extension)
 - [Project Rule Extensions](./JSON.md#project-rule-extension)